 The best time to visit Portugal is in spring (from March to May) and in the fall (September to October).
 At these times the weather is perfect with sunny days and warn temperatures for swimming.
 Flights and hotels are cheaper, and there are fewer tourists around than during peak summer months.

-That being said, the winter months have their merits too, with beautiful Christmas displays, hearty food, and incredible surfing conditions making this time of year arguably just as attractive as the spring or summer.
+That being said, winter months in Portugal have their merits too, with beautiful Christmas displays, hearty food, and incredible surfing conditions making this time of year arguably just as attractive as the spring or summer.

-To help you figure out the best month for your Portugal trip, we've put together a guide on the best time to visit depending on the type of holiday you're after as well as a monthly guide of weather tips and events.
+To help you figure out the best month for your Portugal trip, we've put together a complete guide on the best time to visit depending on the type of holiday you're after as well as a monthly guide of weather, events and general insider tips.

 If you're in the market for classic beach weather, i.e. clear blue skies, warm seas, and hot sunshine, then visiting between July and September is your best bet, particularly if you're heading to the central or northern areas of the country.

 If you're thinking of heading to the Algarve on the southern coast of Portugal then the beach season is a lot longer, with sunbathing weather starting as early as March (although you can't be 100% sure about the weather then, whereas you can in the summer months).

 Speaking from experience, you can even get some summery days in March and April at some of the beaches bordering Lisbon, but you should definitely have some alternative activities planned just in case it's feeling a bit chilly when you're there.

 It's also worth noting that the water temperature is at its highest in the autumn after the summer sun has had months to warm it, so if you base your beach breaks around swimming rather than sunbathing, consider travelling in September or October.